henrywen98/Loan_Checklist_APP/loan_checklist_prompt.md

 * At least the last 2 months of bank account statements

 **▸ Rental Income** (if applicable)
-* Preferred: Last 3 months’ rental statements
-* If unavailable ➔ Agent’s appraisal with notes
+* Last 3 months’ rental statements(If unavailable ➔ Agent’s appraisal)

 ---